Subchapter E. MISCELLANEOUS

 (1) Is inconsistent with its label or labeling.

-(f) A person may not directly apply pesticides to the property of another without first obtaining permission of the owner, or occupant having care, custody or control of the property to do so, except in the case of easements or right-of-ways or when done under the direction of a governmental entity to protect the health and welfare of the public.
+(f) A business may not directly apply pesticides to the property of another without first obtaining permission of the owner, or occupant having care, custody or control of the property to do so, except in the case of easements or right-of-ways or when done under the direction of a governmental entity to protect the health and welfare of the public.

 (g) A person may not use a pesticide in a manner which results in unwanted residues on the property of another, except in the case of easements or right-of-ways or when done under the direction of a governmental entity to protect the health and welfare of the public.